MalwareWerewolf/RaptorSA/README.md

 * You will need [FFmpeg](https://www.ffmpeg.org/) for the play, stop and skip commands, as ytdl-core package needs ffmpeg or it will not work.
 * Make a folder and git clone this repository: [RaptorSA.git](https://github.com/Cramenorn/RaptorSA.git).
 * Then type **npm install** to get the needed packages (see the next section) for the bot.
-* Check if ytdl-core is updated with the following command npm outdated, if the current version is not updated to the last, type `npm update ytdl-core`
+* Check if ytdl-core is updated with the following command `npm outdated`, if the current version is not updated to the latest, type `npm update ytdl-core`
 * Edit json files in jsonFiles folder, you need a discord bot **Token** and various **Api Keys** to get the bot work.
 * Launch the `index.js` file.